 Brooklyn Nine-Nine fans can expect a ton of changes when the sitcom returns for its sixth season.
 Not only is the series jumping networks and shaking up its cast, but it will also sound a lot different from the first five seasons.
-The show's crew and cast revealed that Season 6 will be filthier than ever before, because Brooklyn Nine-Nine can use bleeped curses now.
+The show's crew and cast revealed Season 6 will be filthier than ever before, because Brooklyn Nine-Nine can use bleeped curses now.

 One of the fringe benefits of Brooklyn Nine-Nine's jump from Fox to NBC earlier this year is that the cop sitcom will actually get some more freedom in its jokes.
-Series co-creator Dan Goor told TVLine that Brooklyn Nine-Nine Season 6 will be dirtier than before because NBC allows them to use bleeped curse words and blurred images, whereas Fox had no bleeping or pixelation policy when it came to the sitcom.
+Series co-creator Dan Goor told TVLine that Brooklyn Nine-Nine Season 6 will be dirtier than before because NBC allows them to use bleeped curse words and blurred images, whereas Fox had a "no bleeping or pixelation" policy when it came to the sitcom.
 That means that although, of course, Brooklyn Nine-Nine still will not include any actual swearing or explicit images, the sitcom can play with those aspects much more in its new season than it ever could before.

 Some filthy, filthy things have been said.
 I had one [joke] where I’m ashamed.
 I’m actually very, very ashamed.
-It was so jarring that everyone was like, "Whoa," and we needed to regroup… But holy cow, we never heard language like that on the show.
+It was so jarring that everyone was like, 'Whoa,' and we needed to regroup… But holy cow, we never heard language like that on the show.

 This change will also make the show more similar to its spiritual predecessor Parks and Recreation, on which co-creators Dan Goor and Mike Schur first worked together.
-Parks was a workplace comedy similar to Brooklyn Nine-Nine, but was able to employ bleeped curses and pixelation to work in even more outrageous jokes.
-Similarly, Mike Schur's currently running NBC series The Good Place has actually become known for its creative way to work around characters cursing.
+Parks was a workplace comedy similar to Brooklyn Nine-Nine, and it was able to employ bleeped curses and pixelation to work in even more outrageous jokes.
+Similarly, Schur's currently running NBC series The Good Place has actually become known for its creative way to work around characters cursing.

-Brooklyn Nine-Nine Season 5 will make its big debut on NBC on Thursday, Jan.
+Brooklyn Nine-Nine Season 6 will make its big debut on NBC on Thursday, Jan.
 10, 2019.